 Main Event combines arcade games and bowling with a bar and restaurant, and offers plenty of entertainment for kids ages five and up to choose from.
 Check their website for specials, including free meals for kids on Tuesdays.

 This pancake restaurant is entertainment in itself: Each table has a griddle, and diners cook their own pancakes from batter served at the kitchen.
-Along with the interactive mealtime, a swimming spring next door is a great way to cool off before or after the meal.
+Along with the interactive mealtime, the swimming spring next door is a great way to cool off before or after the meal.
 The Mill is very popular, so expect to wait for a table during peak hours.

 If you think you know McDonald's restaurants with play spaces, think again.
 This emblematic Golden Arches on Sand Lake Road is said to be the world's largest.
 It's open 24 hours, has three floors, a room full of arcade games, as well as a large indoor playground structure.
 The menu also offers an expanded version of the typical McDonalds' fare.
-Be aware that it can get crowded during busy times.